LIU70KG/CDLD/README.md

 ### ILOC

-The relevant code for the paper "ILOC: Combining Ordered Interval Localization and Offset Calculation for Multimodal Depression Detection".
+The relevant code for the paper "HS-Net: Heterogeneity Separation Network for Multimodal Depression Estimation".

 ## Requirements